akejolin/snowpack-plugin-content-hash/README.md

 This small snowpack plugin will add a *content hash* to your imports paths.
 The hash is created on build command.
 If no changes is made within the files, the hash will result the same as last build.

 ### Why content hash
-Content hash is useful for cache control in the browser.
-Once the hash is new the browser will download the file.
+Content based hash, is a great way of taking control over when the browser should point the request towards its cache or not.
+Once the hash is updated the browser will download the file.

 ## Get started
 ```bash